FirmoDaniel/I_Need_A_Hero/README.md

 The site's aim is to provide a place for users to share characters they no longer need, or to find character ideas from those uploaded from other users.
-The site targets fantasy writers firstly but the character lists can be utilised by role-players or anyone with an idea they like to share.
+The site targets fantasy writers firstly but the character lists can be utilised by role-players or anyone with an idea they'd like to share.

-Firstly the site to benefit the user community, and secondly to grow a user database and run competitions via the monthly newletter with user-submitted short-stories and awards for best uploads.
+Firstly the site aims to benefit the user community, and secondly to grow a user database by running competitions via the monthly newletter with user-submitted short-stories and awards for best uploads.

 [View Live Version here]()